tahamukhtar20/lang-source-cli/README.md

 langsource g
 ```

+Note: Make sure that the file name is not longer than 2 characters, for example: `en.json`

 You will be guided through the process with a series of prompts:

 1. Choose options for your project: